henrikengstrom/akka-meetup-sthlm/GREEN_BELT_AKKA.md

 **Creating actors**

-In system context ()to be use sparesly)
+In the system context, called top level actors (to be used sparsely)

 ```
 val myActor = system.actorOf(Props[MyActor], "myActorName")
 ```

-In actor context (i.e. when you already have an actor)
+In the actor context, called children (i.e. when you're inside an actor)

 ```
 val myActor = context.actorOf(Props[MyActor], "myActorName")